 It has become sort of a tedious task for users because they have to scan and submit documents to the provider.
 This is a complete waste of the user’s time and resources.
 Proxy providers like Oxylabs and StormProxy use less frustrating means to authenticate users, taking away the tedious task of the KYC process.

 Unlike most providers in the market today, Bright Data offers proxies charged per GB.
 Thus, limiting the amount of data users can transfer to the bandwidth allocated to their subscription plan.
-This is disadvantageous because users who require more GBs will have to spend extra to buy additional GBs.
+This is disadvantageous for users who require more GBs.
+They will have to spend extra to buy additional GBs.
 While they could get unlimited bandwidth from other providers for less or equal price with no major performance difference.

 RSocks for instance offer residential proxies with unlimited bandwidth as it charges based on the number of IPs.
 The provider gives users access to 7000 IPs in the United States for $600/month which is a very good deal.